Tulsa Auto Mechanic Schools

 Automotive Service Technician Program

-The automotive technology program requires 915 hours and covers brakes, engine repair and performance, steering and suspension, heating and air conditioning and transmissions.
+The automotive technology program prepares students to become automotive service technicians with hands-on experience.
 This program can be pursued by adults or high school students who have reached junior or senior status.
 High school students do not have to pay tuition.
 This program is aligned with the standards set by the National Institute for Automotive Service Excellence (ASE), so students may be able to pursue various ASE certifications after completing the program.

 Indian Capital Technology Center - Muskogee

-Indian Capital Technology Center offers an automotive general services technician program that requires the completion of 1,050 hours.
-This program is open to high school and adult students.
+Indian Capital Technology Center offers an automotive general services technician program that requires the completion of 37 weeks of coursework.

 Automotive Service Technician Program

-Full-time students can complete this program in one year, and part-time students can complete it in two years.
-Students can pursue various ASE certifications after they graduate.
+Full-time students can complete this program in less than one year, and part-time students can complete it in two years.
 This program is offered in the mornings or afternoons at the Muskogee campus.
-Some of the required courses include steering and suspension, brakes, automotive services, engine repair and engine performance.
-High school students are not required to pay tuition, but all students may be subject to additional costs for books and other supplies.
+Some of the required course topics include engine repair and diagnostics for automotive systems.

 Other School Options